DylanLRPollock/Monkey-Head-Project/README.md

 back to the command-line interface.
 You can also force CLI mode with `python run.py --cli`.
 For an even lighter headless run you can launch the minimal echo chatbot with `python run.py --minimal`.
 A basic Tkinter chat demo is still available via `python run.py --simple-chat`.
+To run individual modules directly, use `python run.py --module package.module[:func]`.

 The GUI now checks whether you've accepted the license on startup and offers a **Tools** menu.
 From there you can reopen the license dialog or